AntonRize/WILL/relativistic-foundations.md

 <details> <summary><strong>Math explanation</strong></summary>

 Assume an object could exceed the speed of light ($ \beta > 1$).
 In that scenario:

-\begin{itemize}
-\item The kinetic component (β²) surpasses unity excessively, causing an irreversible imbalance in energy transfer.
+-  The kinetic component ($\beta$) surpasses unity excessively, causing an irreversible imbalance in energy transfer.

-\item No reciprocal transfer could balance this energy, breaking the fundamental symmetry:
+-  No reciprocal transfer could balance this energy, breaking the fundamental symmetry:
-\end{itemize}

 \begin{equation}
 \Delta E_{A \to B} + \Delta E_{B \to A} \neq 0
 \end{equation}